iodigital-com/io-technology/data/blog/streamlining-deployment-and-scaling.md

             </plugin>
 ```

-Now that our application is all set, let's move forward deploying our application:
+Now that our application is all set, let's move forward with deploying our application:

 ## Begin deploying

-Right now, our application is ready, we have installed all the tools that we need, it's time to bring our application live.
+Right now, our application is ready, we have installed all the tools that we need and it's time to bring our application live.

-First lets start our minikube locally, by opening a terminal and executing
+First let's start our `Minikube` locally, by opening a terminal and executing

 ```shell
 minikube start
 ```

-We should be able to see that our minikube has a docker container in docker desktop application
+We should be able to see that our `Minikube` has a Docker container using the Docker desktop application

 ![Minikube container](/articles/streamlining-deployment-and-scaling/Minikube-start.png)

-now let's initialize our helm charts for this project, navigate to the root folder in our project and :
+now let's initialize our `Helm` charts for this project, navigate to the root folder in our project and execute:

 ```shell
 helm create ./helm/demo-chart
 ```

-it will initialize the chart with all the configurations, we just have to change few of them based on our application needs.
+it will initialize the chart with all the configurations, we just have to change a few of them based on our application needs.

-Now to make sure that our application will perform as expected, we want to make sure that we have our postgresDB and rabbitMQ are running.
+Now to make sure that our application will perform as expected, we want to make sure that we have our PostgresDB and RabbitMQ running.
-to do so we will be using terraform to initialize and run them.
+to do so we will be using `Terraform` to initialize and run them.

 ### Terraform

-Dealing with terraform is really simple, we just need to create our IaC for both PostgresDB and RabbitMQ in one file as follows:
+Dealing with `Terraform` is really simple, we just need to create our IaC for both PostgresDB and RabbitMQ in one file as follows:

-1. go to any directory create your own terraform folder just to keep the terraform files and create a terraform file called main.tf using:
+1. go to any directory create your own `Terraform` folder just to keep the files organized and create a `Terraform` file called main.tf using:
    ` touch main.tf`
-   and then we need to add the necessary configuration plan to create both postgresDB and rabbitMQ, so inside the main.tf add the following json:
+   and then we need to add the necessary configuration plan to create both PostgresDB and RabbitMQ, so inside the main.tf add the following `JSON`:

 ```json
 terraform {